Course Introduction Banner

 Science Practical Endorsement:

-The Biology A level Specification lists a number of practical skills to be internally assessed by teachers.
-This assessment leads to a statement of "practical competency” which would be reported alongside the grade on the final A level certificate.
-This grade is listed as "Pass”.
+The Biology A-level specification also assesses practical skills through a practical endorsement.
+This assessment leads to a statement of "practical competency” which will be reported alongside the grade on the final A-level certificate.
+The grade will be listed as "Pass”.

 The module includes the following lessons: